Luisito2178/CRUD-Fetch/README.md

 Correccion de error en la linea 68 no se accedia a las propiedades de la iteracion con element, cambiado por el

+Error on the line  71,72,73 y 74  "database" is not the same as "dataset"